Here’s another blog in honor of Berthe Morisot’s birthday on January 14.

 Their relationship as a painter and model is less one of control than of exchange.*

 The relationship between French Impressionists Berthe Morisot and Edouard Manet (although he never officially belonged to the group that also included Monet, Renoir, and Degas) continues to fascinate both art historians and the public.
 At the time that they met in the late 1860s, Manet was already a major force in the Parisian art world while Morisot was just emerging as a painter.
 He became her artistic mentor and guide primarily over the next couple years, from about 1868 to 1874.
-During this period, Manet created 11 portraits of Morisot; The Balcony, Repose, and Berthe Morisot with a Black Hat and Violets are numbered among Manet’s most notable paintings (google my blog, Morisot and Manet: An Affair to Remember? to explore these works).
+During this period, Manet created 11 portraits of Morisot; The Balcony, Repose, and Berthe Morisot with a Black Hat and Violets are numbered among Manet’s most notable paintings.

 Do they provide some clues and, perhaps, even answers to the Morisot-Manet connection?
 For instance, were they more than friends and colleagues?
 Did Morisot love Manet and vice versa?
 Or was it a one-sided romance?
 Manet was already married to Suzanne Lenhoff, a Dutch woman.
 Morisot would wed Manet’s brother Eugene in 1874, an event that might have led to the end of their modeling sessions.